poseidon-code/poseidon-code/README.md

 # Hi 👋, I am Pritam Halder

-#### I am an aspiring software developer specialising in frontend and backend web technologies.
+#### I am a software developer by background, specialising in frontend and backend web technologies.
 I love to dabble with new & upcoming web technologies and provide solutions to real world problems.
-Currently, I am learning Go and its design principles with gRPC framework and GraphQL technologies.
+Currently, I am learning Go & C++ with their design principles with gRPC framework and GraphQL technologies.

 ### &bull; &bull; &bull;